-Land transfer tax when purchasing a home that can go from a low of 1.5% to a high of 4% of the purchase price of the home.
+Land transfer tax when purchasing a home can go from a low of 1.5% to a high of 4% of the home's purchase price.

-Then there are property taxes, sewage, water, and house maintenance costs and strata fees (for condominiums).
+Then there are property taxes, sewage, water, house maintenance, and strata fees (for condominiums).
 When renting, the landlord handles all these costs.

-If you are single, and with only one income to rely on, homeownership can daunt with no backup source of income in case you lose your job.
+If you are single and have only one income to rely on, homeownership can daunt you with no backup source of income in case you lose your job.

 The cost of owning a home is often higher than renting.
-If a renter were to invest the difference of the cost of buying vs. renting and building equity that way, they may be better off renting.
+ISo home renters were to invest the difference between the cost of buying vs. renting and building equity; that way, they may be better off renting.

 Homeownership makes sense when you have a family.
 You will probably need a larger home than if it was just the two of you.
 A larger home is higher in rent.
 Putting that money towards a mortgage payment would make better financial sense.

 A home can provide stability.
-You cannot take it for granted that you can build equity quickly through increases in home prices.
+However, you can not take it for granted that you can build equity quickly through increases in home prices.

 Prices could fall or remain stagnant for years.
-In 2008, the global financial crisis resulted in an unprecedented number of foreclosures.
+In 2008, the global financial crisis resulted in unprecedented foreclosures.
 Home prices dropped.
-It left the people that had put little to no down payment to purchase their homes with large mortgages and no equity in their homes.
+It left the people with little to no down payment to purchase their homes with large mortgages and no equity in their homes.

 Government policies can change.
-The government can take a punitive stand against “flipping” houses in order to make a quick buck.
+The government can take a punitive stand against "flipping" houses.

 Bringing It All Together

 Homeownership is a long-term commitment.
-In cities where houses are expensive, many people are “house poor.”
+In cities where houses are expensive, many people are "house poor."
 They may own a house but have little left for anything else.
-In Canada, banks may lend up to 32% of total income (before taxes) towards the purchase of a house.
-The onus is on you, to be honest with yourself about how much you can truly afford.
+In Canada, banks may lend up to 32% of total income (before taxes) towards a house.
+So the onus is on you, to be honest about how much you can purchase.
+So the afford.

-Once you’ve paid your income taxes, your housing costs could be closer to 60% of your net income.
-In Vancouver, BC, residents spend almost 80% of their income on housing costs.
+Once you've paid your income taxes, your housing costs could be closer to 60% of your net income.
+For example, in Vancouver, BC, residents spend almost 80% of their income on housing costs.